Notes On Super Riemann Surfaces And Their Moduli: Contour Integrals And Super Period Matrix

 \subsection{Super Period Matrix In Superstring Perturbation Theory}

-The super period matrix has played a striking role in the computation of superstring scattering amplitudes at two-loop order \cite{DPhthree}.
-To be precise, what have been computed are parity-conserving amplitudes, which are generated by integration over the moduli space of genus 2 super Riemann surfaces with an even spin structure.
-Also, only NS vertex operators have been considered to date.
-So in what follows, we consider a super Riemann surface of even spin structure without Ramond punctures.
+The super period matrix has played a striking role in the computation of the superstring vacuum amplitude at two-loop order \cite{DPhthree}.
+This receives a potential contribution only from a genus 2 surface with even spin structure.
+Here we will describe this application.

 If $\Sigma_0$ is a Riemann surface of genus 2 with an even spin structure, then $H^0(\Sigma_0,K^{1/2})$ vanishes always, not just generically.
 This is not true for any higher genus.
 For example, if $\Sigma_0$ has genus 3, again with an even spin structure, then $H^0(\Sigma_0,K^{1/2})$ can be nonzero if (and only if) $\Sigma_0$ is hyperelliptic.\footnote{These assertions are proved as follows.
 As $K^{1/2}$ is an even spin structure, $H^0(\Sigma_0,K^{1/2})$ has even dimension.
-If $\Sigma_0$ has genus 2, then $K^{1/2}$ has degree $g-1=1$.
+If $\Sigma_0$ has genus 2, then $K^{1/2}$ has degree $\g-1=1$.
 In general, a line bundle of degree 1 on a compact Riemann surface $\Sigma_0$ of positive genus can have at most a one-dimensional space of holomorphic sections.
 A nonnegative even integer that is at most 1 must be 0, so so $H^0(\Sigma_0,K^{1/2})=0$.
-If $\Sigma_0$ has genus 3, then $K^{1/2}$ has degree $g-1=2$.
+If $\Sigma_0$ has genus 3, then $K^{1/2}$ has degree $\g-1=2$.
 In general, a compact Riemann surface $\Sigma_0$ of positive genus has a line bundle of degree 2 with a two-dimensional space of holomorphic sections if and only if $\Sigma_0$ is hyperelliptic.
 (One uses the ratio of the two sections to define a map of $\Sigma_0$ to $\Bbb{CP}^1$, and the fact that the degree of the line bundle is 2 means that the map is a double cover.)
 If $\Sigma_0$ is a hyperelliptic curve of genus 3, it can be written as a double cover $y^2=\prod_{i=1}^8(x-e_i)$ of $\Bbb{CP}^1$.
 Consider the holomorphic differential $\omega=\d x /y$, whose zeroes are a pair of double zeroes at $x=\infty$, $y=\pm x^4$. $\Sigma_0$ has an even spin structure defined by a square root $K^{1/2}$ of the canonical bundle $K$ that has a two-dimensional space of holomorphic sections, spanned by $\omega^{1/2}$ and $x\omega^{1/2}$.}

 Now let $\Sigma$ be a super Riemann surface of genus 2 with an even spin structure.
 Because of the fact mentioned in the last paragraph, the super period matrix $\hat\Omega_{ij}$ of $\Sigma$ is always defined.